It's Beginning to Look a Lot Like Christmas

 "It's Beginning to Look a Lot Like Christmas" is a Christmas song written in 1951 by Meredith Willson.
 The song was originally titled "It's Beginning to Look Like Christmas".
+Perry Como was the first to record and release the song in 1951.

-The song has been recorded by many artists, but was a hit for Perry Como and The Fontane Sisters with Mitchell Ayres & His Orchestra on September 18, 1951, and released on RCA Victor as 47-4314 (45 rpm) and 20-4314 (78 rpm).
-Bing Crosby recorded a version on October 1, 1951, which was also widely played.
+The song has become a standard recorded by many artists.
+It was first a hit for Perry Como and the Fontane Sisters with Mitchell Ayres & His Orchestra on September 18, 1951, released on RCA Victor as 47-4314 (45 rpm) and 20-4314 (78 rpm).
+Bing Crosby recorded a version on October 1, 1951, on Decca Records, which was also popular.

 History

 Background and writing

-A popular belief in Yarmouth, Nova Scotia, holds that Willson wrote the song while staying in Yarmouth's Grand Hotel.
+A popular belief in Yarmouth, Nova Scotia, Canada, holds that Willson wrote the song while staying in Yarmouth's Grand Hotel.
 The song refers to a "tree in the Grand Hotel, one in the park as well..."; the park being Frost Park, directly across the road from the Grand Hotel, which still operates in a newer building on the same site as the old hotel.

 It also makes mention of the five and ten which was a store operating in Yarmouth at the time.

-It is also possible that the "Grand Hotel" Willson mentions in the song was inspired by the Historic Park Inn Hotel in his hometown of Mason City, Iowa.
-The Park Inn Hotel is the last remaining hotel in the world designed by architect Frank Lloyd Wright, and is situated in downtown Mason City overlooking central park.
+It is also possible that the "Grand Hotel" Willson mentions in the song was inspired by the Historic Park Inn Hotel in his hometown of Mason City, Iowa, US.
+The Park Inn Hotel is the last remaining hotel in the world designed by architect Frank Lloyd Wright, and is situated in downtown Mason City overlooking Central Park.